Winter Observed

 Feet follow the same principle.
 Callus forms protectively.
 Remove it too aggressively and it returns reinforced.
 The skin is not stubborn.
 It is adaptive.

 Professional treatments restore balance.
-At-home rituals maintain it.
+At-home rituals preserve it.
 Oil restores flexibility.
 Balm strengthens barrier function.
 Foot cream discourages reactive thickening.

 xx, Ashley